IOT-DSA/sdk-dslink-java/README.md

 In order to run any examples a broker must be running.
 All the examples can quickly be ran through gradle.

-Running the requester: `./gradlew :subprojects/requester:run -Dexec.args="--broker http://localhost:8080/conn"`
+Running the requester: <br />
+`./gradlew :subprojects/requester:run -Dexec.args="--broker http://localhost:8080/conn"`

-Running the responder: `./gradlew :subprojects/responder:run -Dexec.args="--broker http://localhost:8080/conn"`
+Running the responder: <br />
+`./gradlew :subprojects/responder:run -Dexec.args="--broker http://localhost:8080/conn"`